talk2rajeev/talk2rajeev/README.md

 # Things i love to do

 - 🎶 Music is stress buster for me.
 I love playing guitar 🎸.
-- I’m Big fan of outdoor games.
-Indoor games bore me.
+- Indoor games bore me.
 I like playing cricket 🏏 with season ball.
 - I can  cook 👨‍🍳 for myself.
 - Yoga 🧘‍♂️ keeps me fit and healty.
 - 🚵‍♂️ 🏍 Bike ride in mountains.